hubsterio/docs/docs/api/2_portal.rst

       - Must be a supported :ref:`integration<ref_api_integration_types>` type.
     * - echo
       - No
-      - TODO: Ross.
+      - If yes, when an activity is received from this integration, it will echo it back.
     * - webhookUrl
-      - Yes (If echo = false)
+      - No
-      - TODO: Ross.
+      - If not supplied, activities will be delivered via websockets.
     * - start
       - No
       - An array of Hubster messages types TODO:Ross.